mariusavram91/bike-shop/README.md

 Similarly, for calculating the price, would add the prices of the selected options on top of the base price, and check the custom pricing table to adjust the pricing for specific combinations.

-> Add to cart action: Once the customer makes their selection, there should be an "add to cart" button.
+> **Add to cart action**: Once the customer makes their selection, there should be an "add to cart" button.
 What happens when the customer clicks this button?
 What is persisted in the database?

 When the user adds a customised product to the cart, this data of the cart items will be persisted to localStorage first then a POST request will be sent to the Backend to add a cart in the carts table and the items belonging to that cart in the cart_items table.
 This will included a list of the selected parts, and the total price.